mbellman/sequencer2/style-guide.md

 3. Class variable names should be as descriptive as possible.
 If a variable is of a class or interface type, its name should be the camelCased equivalent of the class or interface name, e.g. `public someModule: SomeModule = new SomeModule();`.
 If a variable is one of several of a particular class or interface type, defer to a contextually descriptive choice.
 4. Class method names should clearly define their role.
 Avoid names which are terse or vague. **No shorthand or abbreviation is permitted**.
 5. If a class method:
-    * Performs an action, its name should start with a verb, e.g. `updateCurrentState`.
+    * Performs an action, its name should start with a verb, e.g. `updateCurrentState`, `findValue`.
     * Retrieves a value, its name should start with "get", e.g. `getSomeValue`.
     * Returns a boolean, its name should start with an auxiliary verb, e.g. `isLoaded`, `hasState`, `shouldRun`.
     * Represents an event method, it should start with "on", e.g. `onUpdate`.